druellan/Productive-GET-MCP/README.md

 - **Get Comment by ID**: Retrieve a specific comment
 - **Get Todos**: Retrieve all todos
 - **Get Todo by ID**: Retrieve a specific todo
-- **YAML Output**: All responses are converted from JSON API format to YAML for better LLM readability and less token usage
+- **Filtered JSON Output**: All responses are filtered for readability and returned as JSON objects

 ## Requirements

 - Python 3.8+
 - Productive API token
 - FastMCP 2.0+
-- PyYAML 6.0+

 ## Installation